-- Acquisition by AmTrust in May 2016 the Company was acquired by AEL from Genworth Financial, Inc., for approximately £38million in cash.
-At that time, AMIL's tangible book value was approximately £104million.
-Based in the U.K., AMIL is a well-known organisation in the European mortgage insurance market, currently providing products in the U.K., Finland, Italy and Germany, and run off portfolios in Sweden, Spain, Portugal and Ireland. - Brexit vote On 23 June 2016, the United Kingdom voted to leave the European Union.
+- Share Capital Reduction During the year, the Company reduced its share capital from £141,015,858 divided into to 141,015,858 Ordinary Shares of £1.00 each to £67,687,612 divided into 141,015,858 Ordinary Shares of £0.48 each with the reduction supported by a Solvency Statement, signed by each of the Company's directors and the balance arising was transferred to distributable reserves. - Dividend Payment During the year, the Company paid a dividend of €54,000,000 to its parent company AmTrust Europe Limited. - Brexit vote During 2016, the United Kingdom voted to leave the European Union.
 The Company expects the Solvency II requirements to remain, both in the short term during the negotiations of the UK's exit and in the long term, through the granting of formal equivalence status, i.e. legislation passed to make solvency regulations in the UK equivalent to Solvency II.
-The Company, together with the AIL Group, have been looking at possible ways of minimising the impact to its clients, operations, and business opportunities of the Brexit vote by reviewing various strategic options. - Renewal of Quota Share reinsurance AMIL has 33.3% quota share reinsurance programme with a panel of reinsurance companies all A rated (AM Best, S&P, and Moody's) or better.
-This program was started in the 2011 year and was in place in 2016, and has been renewed for 2017. - Loss of Key Client the Company lost its second largest client, during the course of the year. - Withdrawal of S&P Rating After the sale of the Company to AmTrust from Genworth the decision was taken by the AmTrust Group not to continue the engagement with Standard and Poor's and hence retract the rating for the Company.
+The Company, together with the AIL Group, have been looking at possible ways of minimising the impact to its clients, operations, and business opportunities of the Brexit vote by reviewing various strategic options. - Renewal of Quota Share reinsurance AMIL has 33.33% quota share reinsurance programme with a panel of reinsurance companies all A rated (AM Best, S&P, and Moody's) or better.
+This program was started in the 2011 year and was in place in 2017, and has been renewed for 2018. - Part VII Business transfer During the year, the Company has initiated the Part VII transfer process of its entire business to its parent company AmTrust Europe Limited, possibly to be completed before the end of 2018, with an intention to then liquidate the Company in due course.
+Having assessed the situation,, the Board believes that the Company is no longer a going concern and accordingly this SFCR should be prepared on the Break-up basis.
+This has no impact on the Company's carrying value of the assets and liabilities included in this SFCR as the transfer of assets and liabilities to Company's parent company is expected to happen at their carried values.

-A.2 Underwriting Performance
+A.2.
+Underwriting Performance

-A.2.1 Material lines of business
+A.2.1.
+Material lines of business

-2016 Credit & Suretyship
+Credit & Suretyship £'000 2017 2016

-£'000
+Gross premiums written 14,235 17,445

+Reinsurers' share (7,541) (3,919)

-Gross premiums written Reinsurers' share Net premiums written 17,445 (3,919) 13,527
+Net premiums written 6,694 13,527

+0,001

+Gross premiums earned 19,424 17,304

+Reinsurers' share (7,972) (4,677)

-Gross premiums earned Reinsurers' share Net premiums earned 17,304 (4,677) 12,628
+Net premiums earned 11,452 12,628

+· ·

+Gross claims incurred (4,972) (3,343)

+Reinsurers' share 4 183

-Gross claims incurred Reinsurers' share Net claims incurred (3,343) 183 (3,160)
+Net claims incurred (4,968) (3,160)

-Net operating expenses (9,793)
+Net operating expenses (5,758) (9,793)

-Other 153
+Other 149 153

-Net technical result (173)
+Net technical result 876 (173)

-Net Investment Result 383
+Net Investment Result 1,359 383

-Other 134
+Other 1,312 134

-Profit on ordinary activities before tax 76
+Profit on ordinary activities 3,547 76

+before tax

+( )

-Tax 2
+Тах (272) 2

-Profit for the financial year 78
+Profit for the financial year 3,275 78

-A.2.1.1 Credit and Suretyship
+A.2.1.1.
+Credit and Suretyship

 The principal activity of the Company is the underwriting of general insurance business across Europe, insuring mortgage lenders in respect of borrower default.
-The company is a mono-line insurer, and writes solely "B2B" insurance products.
+The company is a mono-line insurer, and writes solely "B2B" (Business to Business) insurance products.